sfaut/csv/README.md

 ## Example -- Header

-By default the first line is considered like a CSV header.
+By default the first CSV entry is considered like a CSV header.
 So, first line values are used to build an associative array for each CSV entry.
 We can disable auto-header with :

 ```php
 $csv = new Csv\Reader($csv_file, ['header' => false]);